SigmaST/massive-js/docs/functions.md

 Massive treats functions and scripts identically.
 Each is attached as a function which may be invoked directly.
 Parameters may be passed in one by one or as an array.
 Results are returned in the usual Massive style as an array of objects.

 If `enhancedFunctions` is set to `true` in the loader configuration, functions returning scalars or flat arrays will be intercepted and the results massaged into scalars or flat arrays, as appropriate.
 Since this represents a departure from the consistent form, it must be explicitly enabled on initialization.

-The last argument to Postgres functions may be declared a `VARIADIC` array, similar to JavaScript rest parameters: all extra values are rolled up into an array of the same type.
-Massive builds prepared statements at runtime for variadic functions, so your variadic arguments should be appended to any non-variadic arguments. **Don't enclose your variadic arguments in an array or Postgres will not be able to identify the function you mean to execute.**

 ```javascript
 db.uuid_generate_v1mc().then(arr => {